Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 So I’ll cover off at a high level at least how compressors work in principle, then give some more detail about how each of the types of compressors you’re likely to come across (or in fact own) work based on their mechanical configuration.

-I’ll also point you in the direction of some more detailed resources we’ve put together that provide far more detail on the specifics of each type of air compressor.
+I’ll also point you in the direction of some more detailed resources we’ve put together that provides far more detail on the specifics of each type of air compressor.
 These are resources to tap into once we’ve covered the air compressor fundamentals in this article where we explain exactly; how does an air compressor work?

 Table of Contents